particle-iot/docs/src/content/getting-started/developer-tools/workbench.md

 _Note: There are a handful of limitations around debugging 3rd-generation hardware.
 Please [see below](#disabling-mesh-networking-and-bluetooth) for details._

 For this tutorial, you'll use the [TinkerBreak source](/assets/files/eclipse-debug/tinkerbreak.cpp).
-This is the same application used in the [Eclipse Debug Tutorial](https://support.particle.io/hc/en-us/articles/360039741253/).
-As you'll see, this is way easier in Workbench!

 - You'll need two USB connections to your computer: Your device, connected by a micro USB cable, and the Particle debugger, either directly plugged into a USB A port, or into a USB A extension cable.
 The Particle Debugger also needs to connect to your device using the included ribbon cable as described in the [Particle Debugger](/reference/datasheets/accessories/gen3-accessories/#debugger) documentation.